Esri/terraformer/docs/core.html.md

 ## Terraformer.Primitive
 Terraformer Primitives are JavaScript objects that map directly to their GeoJSON couterparts.
 Converting a GeoJSON object into a Terraformer Primitive will allow you use convenience methods like `point.within(polygon)`.

-Every `Terraformer.Primitive` inherits from the `Terraformer.Primitive` base class, thus all other Primitives share the `Terraformer.Primitive` methods.
+Every `Primitive` inherits from the `Terraformer.Primitive` base class, thus all other Primitives share the `Terraformer.Primitive` methods.

 There is a Primitive for every type of GeoJSON object, plus a `Circle` Primitive which represents a circle as a polygon.

 ### Constructor
-You create new `Terraformer.Primitive` objects by passing it a valid [GeoJSON Object](/glossary/#geojson).
-This will return a `Terraformer.Primitive` of the type that corresponds with type of your GeoJSON object.
+You create a new `Terraformer.Primitive` object by passing it a valid [GeoJSON Object](/glossary/#geojson).
+This will return a `Terraformer.Primitive` with the same type as your GeoJSON object.

 ```js
 var point = new Terraformer.Primitive({